Shimano has today announced a whole range of gravel components under its new GRX name.

 - RX600 1×11: 753g

 Alongside the groupset components, Shimano is launching a ‘gravel-tuned’ alloy wheelset called the WH-RX570.
 This will be available in both 650b (non-boost) and 700c versions weighing a claimed 1,600g and 1,650g respectively.

 These will be tubeless-only, featuring a rim that measures a healthy (if not radical) 21.6mm internally and which is 22mm deep.

 GRX components are designed to work with existing Shimano components, so as long as you stick to the same number of gears (11 with 11, 10 with 10), you have the choice of any of Shimano’s current cassettes and chains.

-The 2.5mm wider chainline means that you’ll be best off matching GRX cranks to GRX front derailleurs.
+GRX’s 2.5mm wider chainline means that you’ll be best off matching GRX cranks to GRX front derailleurs.
 For full details of what works with what, consult Shimano’s detailed compatibility charts.

 Pricing on all components is to be confirmed, but we’re confident that it will be within shouting distance of the equivalent components at a given groupset level.

 Full availability is also to be confirmed, but we’re told that mechanical 1×11 and 2×11 components will be available from June, while 1×11 and 2×11 Di2 will arrive in August.
 The sub-brake levers and dropper compatible shifter will emerge around September.